Karan-Singh194/Color_detection/README.md

 # 🎨 Color Detection App (PyQt5 + OpenCV)

 **A real-time color detection application built with Python, OpenCV, and PyQt5.
 The app detects selected colors (Red, Green, Blue, Yellow) from your camera feed and highlights the detected area — all inside a modern GUI interface.**

+---

 ## 🚀 Features

-🖥️ Live Camera Feed displayed inside the PyQt5 GUI
+- 🖥️ **Live Camera Feed** displayed inside the PyQt5 GUI
-🎯 Color Detection for multiple colors (Red, Green, Blue, Yellow) 🔲 Bounding Box around detected color objects
+- 🎯 **Color Detection** for multiple colors (Red, Green, Blue, Yellow)
+- 🔲 **Bounding Box** around detected color objects
-🎛️ Start / Stop controls inside the GUI
+- 🎛️ **Start / Stop** controls inside the GUI
-⚡ Real-time performance using OpenCV
+- ⚡ **Real-time performance** using OpenCV
-🧩 Modular structure with a utility file (util_all.py) for HSV range calculations
+- 🧩 **Modular structure** with a utility file (`util_all.py`) for HSV range calculations

+---

-## 📂 Color-Detection-App/
+## 📂 Project Structure

+Color-Detection-App/
 │
 ├── cv_all_gui_feed.py   # Main GUI + color detection logic
 ├── util_all.py          # Utility file for color HSV range calculation └── README.md            # Project documentation

+---

 ## 🧠 How It Works

-The app opens your system’s camera and continuously reads frames.
+1. The app opens your system’s camera and continuously reads frames.
-You select a color from the dropdown (Red, Green, Blue, or Yellow).
+2. You select a color from the dropdown (Red, Green, Blue, or Yellow).
-The frame is converted to HSV and a mask is created using color limits.
+3. The frame is converted to HSV and a mask is created using color limits.
-Detected color regions are highlighted with a green rectangle in real time.
+4. Detected color regions are highlighted with a green rectangle in real time.
-Press “Stop” to end the detection or close the window safely.
+5. Press **“Stop”** to end the detection or close the window safely.

+---

 ## 🧰 Requirements

-**Make sure you have Python and pip installed, then install the following:**
+Make sure you have Python and pip installed, then install the following:

 "pip install opencv-python pillow PyQt5 numpy"